This post may contain affiliate links which won’t change your price but will share some commission.

 The easiest way to peel peaches is to dip them in boiling water for about 30 seconds, then plunge them into ice water.
 The ice water stops the cooking, and the skins slip right off.

-Once peeled, you can toss your fresh peach slices with a teaspoon of lemon juice to help prevent browning.
+Once peeled, you can sprinkle your fresh peach slices with a teaspoon of lemon juice to help prevent browning.

 This homemade peach cobbler recipe starts by draining your peaches and tossing them with a half cup of sugar.

-Once the peaches are prepped, preheat your oven to 350F.
+Once the peaches are prepped, preheat your oven to 350°F (176°C).
 Place a stick of butter (1/4 pound) into the bottom of your baking dish.

-I use a 8×8 glass dish, but you can use a 2 quart casserole dish or even a cast iron frying pan.
+I use a 8×8 glass dish, but you can use a 2 quart casserole dish, a nine inch pie plate, or even a cast iron frying pan.
 (This baking dish is nice because it comes with a lid for storage.)

 Place the butter in the baking dish and put it in the oven until melted.
 Remove from the oven and set aside.

 In a large bowl, prep the rest of the batter.
-Mix together 1 cup sugar, 3/4 flour, 2 teaspoons baking powder, a pinch of salt, 3/4 cup milk, and 1/2 teaspoon vanilla.
+Mix together 1 cup sugar, 3/4 cup flour, 2 teaspoons baking powder, a pinch of salt, 3/4 cup milk, and 1/2 teaspoon vanilla extract.
+If you like, you can add some cinnamon and nutmeg to the batter.

 Pour the batter over the top of the melted butter.
-Do not mix.
+Do not mix the batter with the butter.
 Place the peach slices over the top of the batter.

 Bake your peach cobbler for about 1 hour, until top is golden brown and bubbling.
 Serve warm, with ice cream or whipped cream, if desired.